sreeju188/Movie-Ticket-Booking-System-Java-JDBC/README.md

 Database schema is provided..
 Use the sql commands provided in SQL commands file to create schema and it's related tables..

+## Note
+SQL commands is not part of our project folder its just sql commands to create schema and table required for our project

 ## How to Run
 1. Clone the repository